Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 While the dough is resting…

-• Soak the raisins in vanilla extract.
-Dried fruit is typically soaked in water to plump their shape and to add moisture to the dough.
-I love the taste of vanilla extract instead.
+Soak the raisins in vanilla extract.
+Dried fruit is typically soaked in water to plump their shape.
+But extracts add way more flavor!

-• Let the dough rise overnight, about 12-18 hours at room temperature (68 F).
+Let the dough rise overnight, about 12-18 hours at (68 F).
 The dough is ready when it has almost tripled in size.

-• Note: rise the dough directly in my 5 qt.
-KitchenAid mixing bowl covered with plastic wrap.
+Note: I rise the dough directly in my 5 qt.
+KitchenAid mixing bowl.
 It should rise about 3/4’s of the way up when ready.
 You can also use a 2 quart dough tub.

 Optional Step: about 1 hour into the bulk rise, stretch and fold the dough.
 I do two sets, spaced 1 hour apart.
 This will increase the overall volume of the baked buns.
 You can see how I do it, with video, here.